 Impact Scope Description Catastrophic 5 Massive insecurity, substantial loss of life likely.
 Large and generalized assistance urgently needed for large segments of population.
 Additional management, administrative, and technical expertise urgently needed.
 Large volumes of materials inputs needed.
-Major 4 Security threatened for large segments of population; substantial impacts on vulnerable groups likely.
-Some loss of life likely.
-Lifesaving programs likely needed to handle impact of emergency situation.
-Large volumes of material inputs and additional administrative staff and technical expertise likely to be needed.
-Moderate 3 Security is threatened for potential target groups, some intervention may be needed, particularly for groups who likely face increase in vulnerability.
+Major 4 Moderate 3 Security is threatened for potential target groups, some interventions may be needed, particularly for groups who likely face increase in vulnerability.
 Organization can likely respond with existing country/regional management structures.
 Minor 2 Momentary insecurity local groups able to respond adequately to those in need.
 Some technical assistance by organization may be helpful to local respondents, although not urgently needed.
-Insignificant 1 Little or no significant change in conditions, no expected loss of life, injuries or significant loss of property for usual target groups as the result of the hazard Normal operations continue.
+Insignificant